Object Module Format (Intel)

 The Object Module Format (OMF) is an object file format used primarily for software intended to run on Intel 80x86 microprocessors.
-It was originally developed by Intel around 1975–1977 for ISIS-II, targeting the 8-bit 8080/8085 processors.
+It was originally developed by Intel around 1975–1977 for ISIS-II, targeting the 8-bit Intel 8080/8085 processors.
 This variant later became known as OMF-80.
 As OMF-86 it was adapted to the 16-bit 8086 processor in 1978.

 Version 4.0 of OMF for the 8086 family was released in 1981 under the name Relocatable Object Module Format, and is perhaps best known to DOS users as an .OBJ file.
 Versions for the 80286 (OMF-286) and the 32-bit 80386 processors (OMF-386) were introduced in 1981 and 1985, respectively.
 It has since been standardized by the Tool Interface Standards Committee and was also extended by Microsoft and IBM (IBM-OMF).
 Intel also adapted the format to the 8051 microcontroller (OMF-51 and AOMF).

 File format

 Many object file formats consist of a set of tables, such as the relocation table, which are either stored on fixed positions in the file, like the a.out format, or are pointed to by the header, like the ELF format.
 The "sections", code, data area, etc., are stored as contiguous areas of bytes within such files.

 The Relocatable Object Module Format, however, was designed to require minimal memory when linking, and consists of a series of records that have the following format: